 Appeal to emotions

-Buyers think they make logical decisions, but studies show that almost every buying decision is emotional.
+Buyers think they make logical decisions, but almost every buying decision is emotional.
 Emotional appeal is what gets us to act.

 Think about a large-scale natural disaster.
 What gets you to open your wallet and donate to the recovery fund more efficiently?